 The UK government gave an offshore wind project the go ahead last week, a move that is expected to support up to 900 green jobs in Yorkshire and Humberside and millions of pounds’ worth of investment to the UK’s economy.

-Dogger Bank Creyke Beck A and B wind project will include up to 400 wind turbines, around 130km off the coast of the East Riding of Yorkshire.
+Dogger Bank Creyke Beck A and B wind project will include up to 400 wind turbines.
+For that’s around 130km off the coast of the East Riding of Yorkshire.
 With a maximum capacity of 2400MW it will generate enough electricity to power almost 2 million homes once built.
 The DECC labelled Yorkshire an “energy hub”.

 Energy and Climate Change Secretary Ed Davey said:

-Making the most of Britain’s home grown energy is creating jobs and businesses in the UK, getting the best deal for consumers and reducing our reliance on foreign imports.
+Making the most of Britain’s home grown energy is creating jobs and businesses in the UK.
+All for getting the best deal for consumers and reducing our reliance on foreign imports.
 Wind power is vital to this plan, with £14.5 billion invested since 2010 into an industry which supports 35,400 jobs.”

 Source: Intelligent Building Today